Category Archives: 1955 Films

 The Girl is a commercial actress and former model and is quite friendly and bubbly.
 She is conveniently staying in New York City while filming a new television ad for toothpaste.
 Richard finds himself awkwardly tempted by the curvaceous Girl in one situation after another.

 The Seven Year Itch is pure innocence and fantasy.
-The Girl has no designs on Richard, whatsoever, and his flirtation with her is harmless and juvenile.
-Richard is nerdy and socially awkward, not to mention fearful of his wife’s stern nature, should she find out that he is even spending a moment with The Girl.
+The Girl has no designs on Richard, and his flirtation with her is harmless and juvenile.
+Richard is nerdy and socially awkward, not to mention fearful of his wife’s stern nature if she discovers that he is even spending a moment with The Girl.

-Some would argue that The Seven Year Itch (1955) is nothing but fluff and they in large part are correct, but in an age of crude and obnoxious films disguised as romantic comedies, with cheesy jokes and canned humor, it is refreshing to look back to the 1950s culture, largely an innocent era, and enjoy a fun film romp with one of cinema’s forever stars.
+Some would argue that The Seven Year Itch (1955) is nothing but fluff, and they essentially are correct.
+Still, in an age of crude and obnoxious films disguised as romantic comedies, with cheesy jokes and canned humor, it is refreshing to look back to the 1950s culture, primarily an innocent era, and enjoy a fun film romp with one of cinema’s forever stars.

 All That Heaven Allows-1955